IlarionHalushka/ilarionhalushka.github.io/_posts/2020-06-12-How-To-Choose-Between-Multiple-Job-Offers.markdown

 {% include lazyload.html image_src="/assets/images/how-to-choose-between-multiple-job-offers-table.png" image_alt="Example of comparing two Job Offers based on multiple criteria." image_title="Example of comparing two Job Offers based on multiple criteria." %}

-&nbsp;&nbsp;&nbsp; I won't talk about why it's important to choose a workplace and how your whole life depends on one decision.
-You already know that without me telling you.

-## Who It May Concern

-&nbsp;&nbsp;&nbsp; You are a professional in your field, and the job market is hot, which means you can easily get multiple offers.
-Even if there are only 2 companies which sent you an offer, you may find this article useful.

 ## General Criteria to Consider

 * **Salary**